Yag000/quick-links-rofi/README.md

 ### Manual

-The above method is recommended, but if you want to install it manually, you can do it like this:
+The above method is recommended, but if you want to install it manually using cargo, you can do it like this:

 ```bash
 git clone git@github.com:Yag000/quick-links-rofi.git